A local advocacy group formed by business people and professionals with a connection to marijuana on Wednesday named itself Celebrate Cannabis.

 The not-for-profit organization, a 501(c)(6) trade association, has a mission to unify the legal cannabis community and “educate the public about cannabis and shine a light on the positive impact this industry is having on Central Oregon,” according to a news release.

 Its founding board members include Jennifer Clifton, a Bend attorney who specializes in cannabis business law; Hunter Neubauer, co-owner of Oregrown, a marijuana producer, processor and retailer; Chris Telfer, a certified public accountant, Oregon Lottery commissioner and former state senator from Bend; Gary Bracelin, co-owner of Tokyo Starfish, a Bend marijuana retailer; Judy Campbell of Campbell Consulting Group, a Bend public relations firm; and Jack Robson, of High Desert Pure, a processing company that specializes in cannabis oil.

-Cascade Cannabis set two goals: to create partnerships with local law enforcement and to provide information about regulations, safe use of cannabis by adults, new product innovation and other topics.
+Celebrate Cannabis set two goals: to create partnerships with local law enforcement and to provide information about regulations, safe use of cannabis by adults, new product innovation and other topics.

 Clifton said Wednesday she’d contacted the Oregon Liquor Control Commission, Deschutes County District Attorney John Hummel and others to express interest in some form of cooperation.
 She said Hummel and an OLCC representative returned encouraging responses.

 An acknowledged problem with over-production of marijuana in Oregon is lowering retail prices for marijuana but also fueling the black market.